 Marjorie Valbrun writes extensively about Haiti and U.S. policy in the Caribbean and Latin America.
 She is a contributing writer for TheRoot.com, a web magazine of the Washington Post Company, where she writes about the intersection of race and politics, immigration, and poverty in developing countries.
 She also writes for Americaswire.org and blogs about race and gender issues for Slate.
 She has served as a national correspondent for The Wall Street Journal, an editorial writer for The Baltimore Sun, an urban affairs reporter for The Philadelphia Inquirer, and a general assignment reporter and foreign correspondent for The Miami Herald.
 Her opinion articles and essays have appeared in The Washington Post, Newsweek, Heart and Soul, Men’s Health, Black Issues Book Review and Newsday, among others.
 She has also done commentary on National Public Radio, the British Broadcasting Corporation, American Public Media, MSNBC, CBS, Fox News Channel, Black Entertainment Television News, and the Al Arabiya News Channel.
 She received her M.S. from Columbia University’s Journalism School and was a Nieman Fellow at Harvard University.

-Stephanie Woodard is long-time writer on Native issues, and a correspondent for the Native-owned newsmagazine Indian Country Today.
-She has a human rights and culture blog on the Huffington Post and has reported on food, gardening, and health in magazines such as Prevention, Saveur, and Preservation.
-During two decades as an editor, Woodard was executive editor of a business magazine and features editor of several national consumer magazines.
-She has received Folio awards, as well as the Richard LaCourse Award for Investigative Reporting, from the Native American Journalists Association, of which she is an associate member.
-The George Polk Center for Investigative Reporting, the Fund for Investigative Journalism, and the California Health Journalism Fellowship of the Annenberg School of Journalism have supported her work.
+Stephanie Woodard is long-time writer on Native American issues, including as a correspondent for Native-owned publications such as Indian Country Today, a national newsmagazine, and Native Sun News, a Northern Plains regional paper.
+She has a human-rights blog on the Huffington Post and has reported on food, gardening, health, culture, and related topics in magazines such as Prevention, Saveur, and Preservation.
+During two decades as an editor, Woodard’s positions included executive editor of the business magazine Your Company, senior articles editor of More, and senior news editor of Ladies’ Home Journal.
+She has received awards from Folio, the George Polk Center for Investigative Reporting, and the Native American Journalists Association, of which she is an associate member.
 Many of her articles are collected at stephaniewoodard.blogspot.com/

 Rick Young is an investigative producer who has been working with the PBS documentary series FRONTLINE since the early ’90s.
 He has reported on a wide array of subjects, including government accountability, environmental issues, politics, finance, and business.
 In 2009, Young launched a production partnership between FRONTLINE and the Investigative Reporting Workshop at The American University in Washington, D.C.
 The Workshop co-productions have included investigations of the regional airline industry and an in-depth look at the Obama Administration’s immigration policies.
 He was the producer and correspondent of Gunrunners, a 2002 documentary about the illegal small arms trade in West Africa.
 Prior to that, he worked as a producer on FRONTLINE programs with the Kirk Documentary Group and with the Center for Investigative Reporting.
 Before turning to journalism, Young spent six years as an investigator for the U.S. House of Representatives.
 He was a John S. Knight Journalism Fellow at Stanford University in 2007-08 and his work has won two Emmys, a Writer’s Guild award, and two Sigma Delta Chi awards.
 He received his B.A. from Colorado College.